The Fund for North Bennington, Inc. developed this site to document, explore and celebrate community life in and around North Bennington, Vermont.

 This site contains many official documents, along with maps and other resources, relating to the Village of North Bennington.
 This is not an official web site of Village government, and does not provide copies of meeting warnings, minutes and other routine administrative materials.

-There is a page under development that will be dedicated to selected news and comments on life in North Bennington.
+There is a page dedicated to selected news and comments on life in North Bennington.
 If you want to share news of events, please let us know.

 The site collects more than 20 short essays about Village life written in the 1960s by Elizabeth Dwyer for The Bennington Banner.
 Her wise humor and insights into the spirit of “the North Village” remain fresh as ever in a new century.